 Smaller fixtures, like customized mirrors, towel rails, or toilet paper holders, vary in price but could drive up your bathroom remodel costs if you opt for high-end items.

-A functional necessity of all bathroom renovations, many homeowners opt for a basic porcelain toilet.
+Many homeowners opt for a basic porcelain toilet.
 These start at around $125 and can go up to $500, depending on style, while toilet installation costs about $225 to $550.
 While porcelain toilets aren’t the highest-end toilets out there, they offer functionality over attractiveness.

 Some high-end electric motorized toilets can cost upwards of $7,000 and require an electrical outlet in addition to the water supply line in the wall behind the toilet.
 Both the electrical outlet and water supply must be precisely positioned per the manufacturer’s specifications which would add to the cost of the already-pricey item.